danieelst/english2logic/parser/README.md

 The output of the parse will then be added to this file.
 (Note: the whole file will be rewritten!)

+## Parsing

+In essence, the parser does a default constituency parse with the English language models using Stanza.
+The only modification of the parsing is that punctuation (e.g. `'.'`), is removed from the parse tree.

 ## Requirements

 Python is installed and can be found with the command `python3`.
 PIP is installed and can be found with the command `pip`.